 We really loved the absence of a fingerprint scanner, which Huawei has moved to the right-side panel exactly below the volume rocker that also serves as the power key.
 For newbies, it may be a little inconvenient initially, but it is placed more naturally for the right thumb to reach easily and equally appropriate for the left hand’s index finger.

 The front of the phone is a 6.5-inch FHD+ Ultra Full View silky-smooth display that is surrounded by a minimum of bezels and provides an immersive experience for all types of content.
-It is certainly not as cool as an AMOLED or LCDs Huawei itself offers in the upper range; still, it is surprisingly a punchy display offering a sharp icon and neat textual experience.
-The brightness levels are suitable for both indoor and outdoor viewing experience in addition to lots of display tweaking options in the setting area.
+It is certainly not as cool as an AMOLED or LCDs of Huawei upper range devices; still, it is surprisingly a punchy display offering a sharp icon and neat textual experience.
+The brightness levels are suitable for both indoor and outdoor viewing experiences that can further be optimized through a lot of display tweaking options present in the setting area.
 If the default settings are not comfortable for your eyes, the same can be adjusted accordingly.

 Performance and Battery

-Keeping numbers aside, the Y9s can handle day to day tasks quite easily that include almost every app on the phone.
+Keeping numbers aside, the Y9s can handle day-to-day tasks quite easily that include almost every app on the phone.
 Light to moderate usage does not put a heavy toll on the phone’s resources.
-The hardware supports the bigger screen adequately for running any social media app, browsing, and the games.
+The hardware supports the bigger screen adequately for running any social media app, browsing, and games.